← Back to yotp

 • No advertising or ad networks

-• No data sharing with third parties
+• No data sharing with third parties (except anonymous website analytics)

 • No server-side storage of any user data